 But one of the designers on the team was obsessing about the details (as all good designers do).
 He had an idea.

-He was a fan of the seminal rock “mockumentary” This is Spinal Tap — which also happens to be one of my favorite movies of all time.
+He was a fan of the seminal rock “mockumentary” This is Spinal Tap -- which also happens to be one of my favourite movies of all time.

 In the movie, there’s this one particular famous scene:

 The original designs for the volume control of the EMP, like most volume controls, went from 0 to 10.
 But wanting to inject a bit of fun into the product, the designer updated all the mocks to show the volume control going up to 11 in homage to the great Spinal Tap.